barryclark/jekyll-now/_posts/2016-03-24-the-automated-monolith.md

 ![go.cd Flow]( /images/automated-monolith/automated_monolith_flow.jpg){:style="margin:auto"}

  Let's first have a quick look on how go.cd works:
 Within go.cd you model your worklows using pipelines.
-Those pipelines contain stages which you use to run your jobs which themselves contain tasks.
+Those pipelines contain stages which you use to run jobs which themselves contain tasks.
 Stages will run in order and if one fails, the pipeline will stop.
 Jobs will run in parallel, go.cd is taking care of that.

-The trigger for a pipeline to run is called a material - so this can be a git repository where a commit will start the pipeline.
+The trigger for a pipeline to run is called a material - so this can be a git repository where a commit will start the pipeline, but also a timer which will start the pipeline reguarly.

 You can also define variables on multiple levels - we have used it on a pipeline level - where you can store things like host names and alike.
 There is also an option to store secure variables.